How to organise your Danube cycling holidays?

 - Rent a bicycle in Munich.
-We recommend getting a "Trekkingrad 27-speed" from bikebringer.de.
-You can pick up the bicycle from a bike shop nearby underground railway station Thalkirchen (Tierpark) [U3 line].
+We recommend getting a 27-speed "Trekking" bike from bikebringer.de.
+You can pick it up from a bike shop nearby underground railway station Thalkirchen (Tierpark) [U3 line].
 Alternatively, the bicycle gets delivered to your hotel or the main train station for a small service fee (between €10 and €20).
-Make sure to reserve your bicycle early if you intend to cycle during peak season.
-Don't forget to mention your height or preferred frame size as well as our website when contacting Steffen from bikebringer.de.
+Make sure to reserve your bicycle early if you intend to cycle in peak season.
+Don't forget to mention your height or preferred frame size (in cm) as well as our website when contacting Steffen from bikebringer.de.
 Thank you!

 - Have your belongings in panniers already or leave your suitcase(s) with your hotel in Munich for the time traveling.

-- Another option for storing your luggage in Munich long-term is offered by Stasher.com.
+- Another option for storing your luggage in Munich long-term might be offered by Stasher.com.
+Please check online.

 - Ulm (2 hrs)

 - Ingolstadt (50 min),

 - A change in Ulm is required for getting to Donaueschingen (3:50 hrs)

 - You arrived at the cycle path.
 Hooray!
 There are up to 570 miles of Danube cycle path ahead of you (from Donaueschingen/source to Vienna).
 The blue guide books from Esterbauer Verlag provide excellent maps of the cycle paths.

 - End your cycling holidays in Linz or Vienna, or anywhere before.